 The US Dollar amounts of revenues and costs of our operations in Japan are influenced by the changes in valuation of the Japanese Yen (JPY) in relation to the US Dollar, however on a net basis there is no impact to JPY changes since it is naturally hedged by the revenues in 2014 being denominated entirely in JPY while the costs being primarily also denominated in JPY.
-During the year ended December 31, 2014, the exchange rate of the US Dollar in relation to the JPY increased by 13.8% (during the year ended December 31, 2013 the exchange rate of the US Dollar in relation to the JPY against the US Dollar will result in approximately \$3.5 million positive impact on our TPSCo revenues per annum, offset primarily by increased costs denominated in JPY at similar amounts, resulting in immaterial impact on the statements of operations.
+During the year ended December 31, 2014, the exchange rate of the US Dollar in relation to the JPY increased by 13.8% (during the year ended December 31, 2013 the exchange rate of the US Dollar in relation to the JPY increased by 21.8%).
+We estimate that each 1% appreciation of the JPY against the US Dollar will result in approximately \$3.5 million positive impact on our TPSCo revenues per annum, offset primarily by increased costs denominated in JPY at similar amounts, resulting in immaterial impact on the statements of operations.